gordielachance/wp-soundsystem/readme.txt

 NB : unlike playlists and albums, the Live Playlists tracklist entries are not stored as Track posts but as a post meta, to avoid creating too much posts over and over.

 Native presets : Spotify, Radionomy, Last.FM, SomaFM, BBC, Slacker, Soundcloud, Twitter.

-= Audio player =
-In a near future, an audio player will show up to play your tracks if they have supported sources, as described below.
-It will use the native [MediaElement.js](http://www.mediaelementjs.com/) media framework; but we are waiting Wordpress to upgrade it as the current version that is shipped with Wordpress is obsolete.

-= Music Sources =
-If the [Post Bookmarks plugin](https://wordpress.org/plugins/post-bookmarks/) is enabled, you'll be able to set one or several music sources for your tracks when editing them; as on screenshot #8.
-Just enter the link of the source and be sure you checked the 'Music Sources' category before saving it.

-In a near future, those links will be used by the audio player (see above) to play the track - if the source URL is supported.
-We plan to support : regular audio files, Youtube, Soundcloud, Mixcloud.

 = Frontend Tracklist Parser =
 You may propose a frontend tracklist parser to your visitors.